mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 #### `admin_auth`

 Enable HTTP admin interface authentication using HTTP Basic Access authentication.
-This is not a secure method of authentication but it does add a small layer of security.
+This is not a secure method of authentication without HTTPS but it does add a small layer of security.
 This option is enabled by default.

 The admin interface authentication uses the same user as MaxAdmin network interface.
 This means that new users can be added with both MaxAdmin and the